What happens to monitored product applications?

 A risk level is assigned to the application based on the total risk score.

-If the risk level is the same, the application remains in Monitoring and no further action is taken.
+If the risk level is the same, the application remains in the monitoring stage and no further action is taken.

 If the risk level is different, the product’s smart policy is reapplied.
 This means if the application’s new risk level matches one designated for automatic cancellation, the application is cancelled.
 Otherwise, any additional tasks specified for that risk level are added to the application.

 If any additional tasks have associate smart policies, the associate smart policies are applied now.
 Additional associate tasks are added to the profiles of the associates of the company accordingly.

 Any new tasks are marked incomplete, which causes the application to go into review.
-Applications in review continue to be displayed in the Monitoring tab.
 Learn what happens to applications in review.